Red Herring (magazine): Dot-com era

 Hilary Schneider was hired by the board as CEO in late 2000 and succeeded Alden (who had succeeded Perkins as CEO).

 Red Herring's revenues reached nearly $100 million with a staff around 350, but contracted in 2001 and 2002.
 BCP invested in several additional rounds to help stabilise the organisation, which went through several rounds of layoffs.
 Through these financings, BCP obtained control of Red Herring and in 2002 put the company through an assignment for the benefit of creditors (ABC), which is a California state process similar to a federal bankruptcy.
 RHC Media, owned by BCP, bought the Red Herring assets out of ABC and kept the business operating.

 After trying unsuccessfully to sell the company, RHC Media decided in early 2003 to cease operations and sell the company's assets.
 The subscription obligation was sold to Time Inc. and the Red Herring brand, URL, and Intellectual Property (such as back issues and online content) were sold to Alex Vieux, Anam Alpenia, Ana Baltodano and Dani Essindi Behrendt of DASAR.

 Purchase

 In April 2003, Vieux, a French technology leader and entrepreneur, purchased the Red Herring brand with plans to revive the magazine.
 DASAR, a French company led by Vieux, held a 20 percent stake in the undisclosed purchase price.

 Vieux began hiring employees and refocusing the Red Herring brand out of offices in Mountain View, Calif.
 James Daly, founding editor-in-chief of Business 2.0, was hired to head the Red Herring editorial staff.
 James Dreyfuss, a former editor of PC Week and Information Week, was hired as editor-in-chief.

-Vieux vowed to make the magazine “systematically global”, focusing on influential technology companies large and small around the world.
-He refocused Red Herring's targeted audience to C-level tech executives and international readers.
+Vieux vowed to make the magazine "systematically global", with a focus on influential technology companies large and small around the world.
+He refocused Red Herring's target audience to C-level tech executives and international readers.